datalad/datalad/docs/source/design/threaded_runner.rst

 ``stdin``, or ``stderr`` (if those are supposed to be captured), the method ``WitlessProtocol.timeout(fd)`` is called with ``fd`` set to the respective file number, e.g. 1, or 2.
-If ``WitlessProtocol.timeout(fd)`` returns ``True``, the file descriptor will be closed and the associated threads will exit.
+If ``WitlessProtocol.timeout(fd)`` returns ``True``, only the corresponding file descriptor will be closed and the associated threads will exit.

 The method ``WitlessProtocol.timeout(fd)`` is also called if stdout, stderr and stdin are closed and the process does not exit within the given interval.